AutoViML/featurewiz/README.md

 There are two ways to use featurewiz.
 <ol>
-<li>One way is the old way and it incorporates feature engineering with feature selection.
-This is the original syntax of featurewiz and is still being used by thousands of researchers in the field.
+<li>One way is the old way and this was the original syntax of featurewiz and is still being used by thousands of researchers in the field.
 Hence it will continue to be maintained.
-You can use it if you like.</li>
+You can use it if you like it.</li>

 ```
 import featurewiz as fwiz